MPL Cheek Augmentation

 Benefits Aesthetic, Psychological

-Optimising factors Diet rich in Vitamin C and protein, plenty of fluids, fresh air, scar massage, mouth wash (for implants)
+Optimising factors Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sufficient sleep, scar massage, mouth wash (for implants)

 Discomfort 1 - 2 weeks